THE GEBEL ELBA NATIONAL PARK

 The tree is fast growing and drought resistant.
 And the multitude of tiny leaves it produces can help fight malnutrition and have also been used in traditional medicines worldwide to fight diseases.
 And more besides.

-and 4.
-Bonelli's Eagle, a medium sized eagle, some 55 to 65cm in length with a wingspan of up to 1.8 metres.
+4. Bonelli’s eagle, a medium sized eagle, some 55 to 65vcm in length with a wingspan of up to 1.8 metres.
 It always hunts live prey, usually small mammals or birds.
 It has been occasionally known to foster chicks of the same species under the right conditions.
-They are also extremely aggressive in the defense of their nests, sometimes fatally injuring other larger birds.
+They are also extremely aggressive in the defence of their nests, sometimes fatally injuring other larger birds.

-2. The Aardwolf, a member of the hyena family and it looks like a small hyena with pointy ears and a bushy tail but without the sharp teeth and strong jaws.
-Unlike other hyenas, the Aardwolf doesn't prey on other animals except occasionally carrion.
-Its' main interest is insects and its' favourite food is termites - and it can eat up to 200,000 in a single night using its' long sticky tongue.
+2. The aardwolf is a member of the hyena family and looks like a small hyena with pointy ears and a bushy tail, but without the sharp teeth and strong jaws.
+Unlike other hyenas, the aardwolf doesn’t prey on other animals except occasionally carrion.
+Its main interest is insects and its favourite food is termites – the aardwolf can eat up to 200,000 in a single night using its’ long sticky tongue.
 They also enjoy maggots and grubs.
 Yum.
-By day it likes to sleep in a well hidden underground burrow.
+By day, it likes to sleep in a well hidden underground burrow.
 However, unlike the Barbary sheep, it prefers the lower coastal plain and is seldom found on the higher slopes of Gebel Elba.
 Nor can it be found anywhere else in Egypt outside the Gebel Elba National Park.

-3. The Striped Polecat, or Zoril, a member of the weasel family and looking similar to the North American Skunk.
+3. The striped polecat or zorilla, a member of the weasel family and looking similar to the North American Skunk.
 Within Egypt, the species is only found in the Gebel Elba National Park.
-The Striped Polecat is usually 50 to 60cm in length (including their tail), but surprisngly light in weight - even the larger males rarely weigh more than 1.4kg - that's considerably less than your average Chihuahua !
-But don't let its' small size fool you.
-It is a ferocious carnivore with extremely sharp teeth and its' diet includes rodents, birds and even snakes !
-But its' rear end is equally dangerous and it can spray any animal that dares come near (normally inquisitive dogs) with a noxious fluid that will temporarily blind it.
+The striped polecat is usually 50 to 60 cm in length (including its tail), but surprisingly light in weight – even the larger males rarely weigh more than 1.4 kg – that’s considerably less than your average chihuahua !
+But don’t let its’ small size fool you.
+It is a ferocious carnivore with extremely sharp teeth and its’ diet includes rodents, birds and even snakes.
+Its rear end is equally dangerous and it can spray any animal that dares come near (normally inquisitive dogs) with a noxious fluid that will temporarily blinds it.

-And 6.
-The Rock Hyrax ( wabar in Arabic ), definitely the cutest looking of all the Parks' animals.
-It is a little rabbit like in appearance with long whiskers, a short neck but no tail.
+6. The rock hyrax ( wabar in Arabic ) is definitely the cutest looking of all the Parks’ animals – a little rabbit like in appearance with long whiskers, a short neck but no tail.
 It lives in large highly socialized groups and usually close to rocky cliff areas.
-They are active in the day, especially early morning and just before sunrise you have good chance of spotting them but they will quickly disappear.
-Always on the alert to danger, one member of the colony usually keeps a look out for predators, especially Verreaux's eagle.
-Their own diet is mostly vegetarian, especially Acacia leaves and seeds, although occasionally they may eat insects and even small reptiles.
+They are active in the day, especially early morning and just before sunrise you have a good chance of spotting them but they will quickly disappear.
+Always on the alert to danger, one member of the colony usually keeps a look out for predators, especially verreaux’s eagle.
+The hyrax’s diet is mostly vegetarian, especially acacia leaves and seeds, although occasionally they may eat insects and even small reptiles.

 Geology: The mountains in the park were formed approximately 550 million years ago from hot magma which forced its’ way up through the earth’s surface.